 Sexual violence and sexual harassment can occur between two children of any age and gender and between children of the opposite or the same gender from primary through to secondary stage and into colleges.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-As set out in Part one of KCSIE 2021, all staff working with children are advised to maintain an attitude of 'it could happen here'.
-Even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
+As set out in Part one of KCSiE 2021, all staff working with children are advised to maintain an attitude of 'it could happen here'.